gustavodsantana23/tasty/README.md

-# tasty
+# Tasty
-A recipe API
+This is a API to manage recipes.